Defining direct and oblique characterization

 1. Don’t overdo it

 Direct characterization is convenient.
-You can supply readers records approximately your characters quickly, in a unmarried word or sentence.
+Moreover, you can supply readers records approximately your characters quickly.
+Additionally, in a unmarried word or sentence.
 For instance, this direct person description of Mr Bounderby in Charles Dickens’ Hard Times (1854):

-‘So, Mr Bounderby threw on his hat – he constantly threw it on, as expressing a person who were a long way too busily hired in making himself, to gather any style of carrying his hat.’ (p.
+‘So, Mr Bounderby threw on his hat.
+Therefore, he constantly threw it on, as expressing a person who were a long way too busily hired in making himself, to gather any style of carrying his hat.’ (p.
 26)

 2. Use direct characterization for key person information